 Final Project for 18-743 Power-Aware Computing (with Milda Zizyte)

 Bring Debian to the Patriot Javelin S4 NAS

 Because why not.

 Patch Xorg to play nicely with systemd on ARM boards

 A debugging saga in the venerable Xorg code base that culminated in a patch.

 I am involved with the wonderful ECE Outreach group at CMU.
 In my lab students build an AM radio on a breadboard and learn the basics of amplitude modulation and demodulation.
 In my second lab students build an battery-less audible radio wave detector and learn about energy-harvesting technology.

-In Summer 2013 I led the ECE project session for SAMS: Summer Academy for Math + Science at CMU.
+In Summer 2013 I led the ECE project session for Summer Academy for Math and Science (SAMS) at CMU.
 My two groups of six high school students got to wire a light-sensitive "smart light" circuit, build an AM radio, learn a bit of Python, code a speech recognition app, tune a control loop for a target-tracking drone, and build an Arduino-based maze-following robot.